 - Social responsibility.
 CHP students confront ethical questions about the world and engage in service in the local community, learning to identify and confront societal problems.

-Our mission and values drive the overall strategic planning for the program, and they serve as the foundation upon which all administrative decisions are policies reside.
-Chancellor’s Honors students earn an honors-designated diploma and are bestowed an honors medallion upon graduation
+Our mission and values drive the overall strategic planning for the program, and they serve as the foundation upon which all administrative decisions and policies reside.
+Chancellor’s Honors students earn an honors-designated diploma and are bestowed an honors medallion upon graduation.

 Each year, CHP invites approximately 400 of the best and the brightest applicants of University of Tennessee to join the next cohort of students.
 Our students seek enhanced and enriched academic challenges.
 They are interested in developing their leadership capacity.
 They want to undertake faculty-mentored independent research.
 They are engaged in service and leadership to the greater community.

 Our students are routinely recognized as Torchbearers (UT’s highest student honor), receive national scholarships and fellowships such as the Udall Scholarship, Fulbright Scholarship, and Critical Language Scholarship, complete international internships and studies abroad, and gain admission to competitive graduate and professional programs.

 The CHP works closely with the departments and colleges of the university to offer a wide range of interdisciplinary honors courses.
 Community service and academic seminar engagements serve as our co-curricular opportunities.
 In addition, all of our students participate in an intercultural or international experience.
 As a culminating experience, CHP students complete either a thesis or a capstone project, and students will develop an electronic portfolio highlighting their work and experiences as an honors student.
 All students must maintain a minimum grade point average and abide by the code of the Chancellor’s Honors Program.